Hi everyone! I wanted to share some organizing inspiration and teacher hacks!

 No more looking like you are running the airport.
 Use center signs to smooth out transitions.

 Teacher Hack: Use place holder signs for placing the center signs in their place.
-Super simple and cheap.
-I snagged up a box with 8 of these place holders for under $5 with a 40% coupon from a craft store.

 Your clipboard is your mind.
 (Ok, now that I am rereading that statement…I am realizing that totally sounds zombie like.
 Your clipboard is your mind.
 And I don’t even watch horror movies, lol!)
 With all due seriousness, my biggest weakness is my memory.
 It’s not that I forget things.
 It’s just I don’t think about them at the right time…like the next day I remember.
 See I remembered. 🙂 I remembered that one student was suppose to go in the car rider line instead of on the bus to after school care…after I put him on the bus (and the parent came in looking for him…but they helped me remember!)
 I remember that meeting with the superintendent, the next week (after they hand me a pink slip…ok pulling your leg on that one, lol!)
 But, I do forget way too much!
 But those things are not forgotten anymore because I realized a long time ago that my clipboard is an extension to my brain.